My Singing Monsters: My Singing Monsters

 The distinction of My Singing Monsters from other simulation games is the "building" process of making music that is primarily driven by the use of the eponymous musical monsters.
-Players make their own decisions on what determines the "perfect" island by selectively picking monsters that they determine would improve their game overall through a combination of design and in-game currency generation.
-Some special monsters or decorations are more difficult to unlock, often requiring exclusive currencies, special events (such as holidays and in-game events), "Wishing Torches", or other special methods in order to obtain or activate them.
+Players make their own decisions on what determines the "perfect" Island by selectively picking Monsters that they determine would improve their game overall through a combination of design and in-game currency generation.
+Some special Monsters or Decorations are more difficult to unlock, often requiring exclusive currencies, special events (such as holidays and in-game events), "Wishing Torches", or other special methods in order to obtain or activate them.

-Some Monsters sing in nonsensical gibberish (such as the Mammott (bum), Fwog, (wow), and Toe Jammer (doo)), some sing fractured or short lines in English (such as the PomPom (hey), shugabush (yeah), and Hoola (yay)), and others play real-world or fictional instruments (such as the Shellbeat (drums) and Bowgart (cello)).
-There are also special Monsters known as "Werdos" that sing lyrics (the Parlsona, Tawkerr, Stoowarb, and Maggpi).
-The characters are often designed as exaggerations of real-world animals or objects (such as the common Fwog (frog) and T-Rox (T-rex)), cartoon caricatures of monsters from folklore and mythology (such as the Epic Blabbit (jackalope) and Dragong (dragon)), fusions of living creatures and instruments (such as Floogull (trumpet/seagull) and Sox (saxophone/fox), resemblances to real-world people (such as the Shugabush and G'joob), or representations of the monster's in-game elemental makeup (such as Clackula and Potbelly).
-Some monsters work differently, for example, the Wubbox is hatched in a box form, and must have all Natural Monsters on the island "boxed" into it to power it up (Rare and Epic Wubbox take Rares and Epics instead, as well as make different noises) Most Monsters have "Rare" and "Epic" variants, which are only available to obtain during special events.
+Several Monsters sing in nonsensical gibberish such as the Mammott (bum), Fwog (wow), and Toe Jammer (doo), some sing fractured or short lines in English (such as the PomPom (hey), Shugabush (yeah), and Hoola (yippity yay), and others play real-world or fictional instruments such as the Quibble (piano), Bowgart (cello), Shellbeat (drums), Strombonin (trombone), Zynth (analog synthesizer), and Incisaur (vibraslap).
+There are also special Monsters known as "Werdos" that sing actual lyrics (the Parlsona, Tawkerr, Stoowarb, and Maggpi), as well as the first track of the Ethereal Quint, BeMeebEth.
+The Monsters are often designed as exaggerations of real-world animals or objects (such as the common Fwog (frog), common T-Rox (tyrannosaurus), Blarret (ferret), Nitebear (bear) and Mimic (parrot), cartoon caricatures of monsters from folklore and mythology (such as the Epic Blabbit (jackalope) and Dragong (dragon), fusions of living creatures and instruments (such as the Floogull (flugelhorn/seagull) and Sox (saxophone/fox), resemblances to real-world people such as the Shugabush (Kristian Bush) and G'joob (Wilford Brimley), and Scallyrags (bbno$) or representations of the Monster's in-game elemental makeup such as Theremind (Psychic), Clackula (Bone) and Potbelly (Plant).
+The rest are original designs, or with their names or sounds referencing real-world terminology (such as the Gaddzooks, referencing the word "Gadzooks" and Yooreek, referencing the phrase "Eureka").

-In addition, other features such as the top islands, Tribal Island, achievements, friends, battles, and special events are also present.